 Her artwork has been exhibited throughout Europe, the UK, and the US and appears in The Collage Ideas Book (Ilex Press, 2018).
 She was awarded the 2018 Innovative Technique Award by the Surface Design Association and was a finalist for the Prix Carré-Sur-Seine in 2020.
 She has held residencies at Joya: AiR in Spain, NG Creative Art Residency in France, and the Centre Pompadour Neofeminist Laboratory in France.

-Her artwork is currently available through Galerie Amélie du Chalard and the Ségolène Brossette Galerie in Paris, France, Le Salon Vert Galerie in Geneva, Switzerland, and Donna Seager Fine Arts in Mill Valley, CA.
+Her artwork is currently available at Galerie Amélie du Chalard, Le Salon Vert Galerie, Ségolène Brossette Galerie, and Donna Seager Fine Arts.